Cmxu/hackmit2017-puzzles/puzzle5/readme.md

 Although it would be possible to train the convolutional neural network with entire CAPTCHAs, learning would be slow and we would need much more data; however, if we instead parse each image into individual characters, we could train the network much faster.

-Since our images are relatively clean we can apply a relatively simple character seperation algorithm.
-All we have to do is sweep the image from left to right, when we encounter a white pixel we begin a new character and continue this character until we encounter a line with all black pixels.
+Since our images are relatively clean, we can apply a relatively simple character seperation algorithm.
+All we have to do is sweep the image from left to right; when we encounter a white pixel we begin a new character and continue this character until we encounter a line with all black pixels.
 During this sweep we also keep track of the highest and lowest pixels.
-Next we have seperated the characters; however, some of them still are a bit weird especially when two characters touch each other.
-In order to solve this we only do the CAPTCHAs that the algorithm identifies as having 4 characters and for which each character fits into a 25 by 25 pixel box.
+Next we have seperated the characters; however, some of them still are a bit weird, especially when two characters touch each other.
+In order to solve this we only use the CAPTCHAs that the algorithm identifies as having 4 characters that each fit into a 25 by 25 pixel box.
 This way we have a uniform shape to feed into the network.

 ![segment_fail/fail1.png](segment_fail/fail1.png)